Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 Direct Database Access
 ----------------------

-To offer maximum flexibility SYS\_PRODUCT\_NAME also provides a direct access to your project data via an ODBC or JDBC database connection.
+To offer maximum flexibility |SYSPRODUCTNAME| also provides a direct access to your project data via an ODBC or JDBC database connection.
 Once installed on your PC the MySQL ODBC (or JDBC) driver allows a transparent access to your project specific database tables.